pygeoops/pygeoops/README.md

 ```
 ![centerline](https://github.com/pygeoops/pygeoops/blob/main/docs/_static/images/centerline_fancy_Lshape.png)

-# Installation
+## Installation

-PyGeoOps is available on PyPi as well as on conda-forge:
+PyGeoOps is available on PyPi, so can be installed using pip:

 ```
 pip install pygeoops
 ```

-or
+Another option is to use conda or mamba, as it is also available on conda-forge:

 ```
 conda install pygeoops --channel conda-forge
 ```
+s